display incorrect answers

 Rewrite the demands/requests in indirect speech.

-→ The passenger requested the taxi driver .to + same wording as in direct speech
+→ The passenger asked the taxi driver .to + same wording as in direct speech

 - The mother told her son, “Don’t be so loud.”